We are now open for the season, 9:30 a.m. – 4:30 p.m. Wednesday-Sunday, and Monday Holidays. See visitor info, event listings, or ticket information.

 We take day trips to other museums and historic sites in June and July.

-A completed final paper is the ticket onto the van that transports fellows on an exciting, eight-day field excursion to museums and historic sites in the Northeast.
-The 2022 trip will leave Deerfield on Sunday, July 31 and return to Deerfield on Sunday, August 7.
+A completed final paper and presentation of findings at the closing exercises is the ticket onto the van that transports fellows on an exciting, eight-day field excursion to museums and historic sites across the Northeast.
+The 2024 trip will leave Deerfield on Sunday, July 28 and return to Deerfield on Sunday, August 4.

 The Historic Deerfield Summer Fellowship Program celebrated its 60th anniversary in 2016

-Each week is generally a mix of activities that includes attending hands-on seminars and workshops (see above, Seminars and Classes), training and leading tours, and working on individual research projects.
+Each week is generally a mix of activities that includes attending hands-on seminars and workshops, training and leading tours, and working on individual research projects.
 After the first few weeks, some weeks include a day excursion to other museums.
-No one day is exactly like another, but if you are interested in learning more, click here for sample weeks from the 2021 program.
+No one day is exactly like another, but if you are interested in learning more, click here for sample weeks from the 2023 program.

 The program stocks the Creelman kitchen with self-serve breakfast foods.
 The program provides lunch and dinner, both of which are eaten communally at Creelman, except in the case of special dinners and other programs where meals are included, for example, during the Dublin Seminar for New England Folklife which takes place in June at Historic Deerfield.